marco-c-yu/quantile-regression-in-datashield/TechnicalNote.md

 > $\hat\beta^* = \hat\beta + (X^T X)^{-1} A_2^T(A_2(X^T X)^{-1}A_2^T)^{-1} (c_2-A_2\hat\beta)$ <br>
 > where $\hat\beta = (X^T X)^{-1} (X^T y)$. <br>

-By combining the horizontal federated LQR IRLS algorithm together with the ICLS method, simultaneous non-crossing LQR can also be solved in horizontal federated learning.
+By combining the horizontal federated LQR IRLS algorithm together with the ICLS method, simultaneous non-crossing LQR can also be solved iteratively by matrix calculation in horizontal federated learning.

 ##